You want real country? I’ve got your real country right here.

 So if you’re still sleeping on Randall King, it’s time to wake up.
 And here are 12 songs that should be on everybody’s country playlist.

 My absolute favorite song of his.
-I’m pretty much the furthest thing from a cowboy that you can get, but this one will has even me mourning the loss of the cowboy life.
+I’m pretty much the furthest thing from a cowboy that you can get, but this one has even me mourning the loss of the cowboy life.

 “Takin’ Me a Heartbreak”